 |Year||Standard 403B, 457B, TSP, & 401K Contribution Limits (under age 50):||403B, 457B, TSP, & 401K Added Catch-Up Contribution Amount (for age 50+)||Total Defined Contribution Limit (employee + employer):|

-The max contribution limit has increased in all but eight years going back to its inaugural year in 1987 (over 75% of the time).
-Five of those eight years without an increase happened since 2010 (2010, 2011, 2014, 2016, and 2017).
-It’s also worth nothing that the maximum 401K contribution limit amount has never declined from one year to the next.
+The max contribution limit has increased in all but nine years going back to its inaugural year in 1987 (over 75% of the time).
+Six of those nine years without an increase have happened since 2010 (2010, 2011, 2014, 2016, 2017, and 2021).
+It’s also worth noting that the maximum 401K contribution limit amount has never declined from one year to the next, though it technically could with a notable decline in the CPI.

 How to Max Out your 401K

 If you would like to make the max 401K contribution (a wise move, especially if your employer offers a 401K match), you’ll need to first do some simple math.

 In the above example, the result would be 0.25, or 25%.
 Next, work with your HR department or your 401K administrator (often within your 401K account) to update your 401K contribution percentage.